-The Technology Program is a distinguished feature of MSA-6, with highly trained faculty leading engaging instruction.
+The Technology Program is a distinguished feature of MSA-7, with highly trained faculty leading engaging instruction.
 The program enables students to personalize learning practice and integrate all subjects in project-based learning in a fun and meaningful way.
 This unique program includes:

-- Technology courses and curriculum that provides technology tools necessary in the 21st century and develops critical skills that help students succeed in a rigorous high school, gain acceptance to and graduate from a 4-year university with a STEAM major. - Core class integration projects that require higher order learning and improving critical thinking skills.
+- Technology curriculum that provides technology tools necessary in the 21st century and develops critical skills that help students be well-prepared for a rigorous secondary schools and then, gain acceptance to, and graduate from, a 4-year university with a STEAM major. - Core curriculum integration projects that require higher order learning and improving critical thinking skills.